A brief summary of a book or article, generally written by the author.

 A cart used to hold books before they are re-shelved and is also used to transport books and other library materials to the shelves for re-shelving.

-A term referring to multiple issues of periodicals which have been covered by a binding to create a single volume.
+A term referring to multiple issues of periodicals that have been covered by a binding to create a single volume.
 This process is used in libraries to preserve items for long-term use.

 See Bibliographic citation.